Number 1 in the UK for Medicine (The Complete University Guide 2025)

 Clinical Placements

 Clinical placements take place in all 4 years of the course and will vary from student to student.
-You will be on placement at hospitals across the East Anglia Region.
+You will be on placement at hospitals across the East Anglia region.

 The types of cost you will be expected to cover and those covered by the School of Clinical Medicine are detailed below.